Advanced Child and Family Social Work PGCertStudy level: Postgraduate

 As this course is taken as a blend of online and in-person teaching, a large portion of it will use our online teaching platform, which is currently Aula.
-This course is also part of the faculty of Health and Life Sciences and therefore any in-person teaching will take place in our school buildings.
+This course is also part of the School of Psychological, Social and Behavioural Sciences and therefore any in-person teaching will take place in our school buildings.
 Our aim is to offer you sector-leading facilities4.

 - Aula is an online teaching resource, allowing you to interact with online lectures, receive detailed feedback quickly on all assessments and communicate to your fellow students in an online learning community.

 Upon successful completion of the course, you should be able to: